 Create and test your report.

 Download the report and data model using BI Publisher.
 The download option is located on the 'more...' link under the name of each report/data model.

-Export the report (.xdoz) and data models (.xdmz) from BI Publisher into local files.
+Export the report file (.xdoz) and data models (.xdmz) from BI Publisher into local files.

-BI Publisher reports are deployed from a plug-in to a BI Publisher web application in a series of steps:
+To deploy BI Publisher reports from a plug-in to a BI Publisher web application:

 Create a metadata file that adheres to the following schema:

 The following is an example of a report metadata file:

 <?xml version = '1.0' encoding = 'UTF-8' ?> <BIPublisherReports xmlns="http://www.example.com/DataCenter/BIPublisherReport"> <ReportFile relativePath="emreports" fileName="tvmlrb104a.jar"/> <ReportFile relativePath="emreports" fileName="tvmlrb104b.jar"/> </BIPublisherReports>